 Here are what two prominent CEOs of M&A firms have to say about the type of buyers they most often encounter.

 If you are selling the business to:

 Make sure you run credit reports, prioritize whom you are going to see first, and ask them to volunteer a “ballpark” value and criteria.

 Make sure you discuss price and terms before discussing the profits, establish precise time limits for acquisition, be prepared for a special price and special terms, and do not begin discussions with anyone else while employees are in the buying picture.

 Be aware that they are often anxious to make a career change.
 They are willing to risk their personal net worth and are often motivated buyers.
-About 2/3 will likely be from a different state and for them, location which may mean moving to your city is often more important than the price.
-Individual investors are more difficult to find and you may have to carry paper or offer an earnout.
+About 2/3 will likely be from a different state and for them, location, which may mean moving to your city, is often more important than the price.
+Individual investors are more difficult to find and you may have to carry note or offer an earnout.

 Be aware that they have available cash as well as lender relationships.
 They have business relationships and your business may be a cog in a larger strategy.